whosonfirst/wof-cli/edit/README.md

 	 ./bin/wof path(N) path(N)
   -ensure-relative-path
     	Boolean flag signaling that each URI should be expanded to its fully-quality WOF-style relative path.
 This flag is only processed if the -reader-uri flag is not-empty.
+  -gh-access-token-uri string
+    	A valid GitHub API access token.
+This is only necessary if -writer-uri is "wof-pr://".
   -reader-uri string
     	An optional whosonfirst/go-reader/v2.Reader URI used to read WOF records from alternate sources.
 If defined then the -writer-uri flag must also be populated.
   -verbose